TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-31-how-php-coding-standard-tools-actually-work.md

 '''
 ---

-I already wrote on this topic:

-- how to write own Sniff for PHP_CodeSniffer 3+?
-[Check this post](/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/).
-- or own Fixer for PHP-CS-Fixer 2.4+?
-[Check this one](/2017/07/24/how-to-write-custom-fixer-for-php-cs-fixer-24/).
+Why are these 3 pillars even important for their common users? **I was able to write better Sniffs and Fixers** (*Checkers* further on) when I understood tools behind them and their basic principals.

-## Write 1 Sniff, Save Hundreds Hours of Work
+## Write 1 Checker, Save Hundreds Hours of Work

-Coding Standards are my greatest passion last couple of years.
+Coding Standards are my greatest passion for last couple of years.
 I love their efficiency: **with one rule (class) you can improve thousands of lines in your code** in matters of milliseconds.
 And not only yours if you share it in a package.

-With a Sniff you can change `array()` to `[]`.
+With a Checker you can change `array()` to `[]`.
 And more then that.
 Coding Standard are not exclusively about spaces, tabs and brackets nowadays.

 You can use them to [refactor to newer version of your framework](https://daniel-siepmann.de/Posts/2017/2017-03-20-phpcs-code-migration.html), [upgrade your codebase to newer PHP](https://github.com/wimg/PHPCompatibility) or [add PHP 7.1 typehints to your methods](https://github.com/kukulich/php-type-hints-convertor).